 Material Thickness

-While materials of varying thickness can be perforated, full width perforating presses are designed to handle materials that range between .004″ to .25″ thick.
-As the limits are approached, the stiffness and hardness of the material dictates what can be perforated and in which patterns.
+While materials of various thickness can be perforated, full width perforating presses are designed to handle materials that range between .004" to .25" thick.
+Going outside of these tolerances will limit the types of patterns that may be applied and even affect the end product.

 Hole Size